 3. The Self-Test

 The self-test is a rapid test that you can perform privately at home.
-For many people, this option is the most comfortable.
+For many people, this variant is the most comfortable.
 Here, too, you take a drop of blood from your fingertip.

-A reliable statement can only be made three months after the risk contact.
-You will usually receive the test result within 15-30 minutes.
+A reliable statement can also only be made three months after the risk contact.
+You usually receive the test result within 15-30 minutes.

 However, self-tests can provide inaccurate results.
 You should pay close attention to the CE mark and only use approved tests.